friedrith/ux-research/extended-reality/huds/REAME.md

 * general state of the art study
 * general list of the science-fiction movies/novels using HUDs
-* redefinition of the context
-* iterative study
-  * definition of the case study
+* definition of the problematic
-  * definition of success criteria
-  * prototyping
+* Technical prototype
-  * evaluation
+* Ux evaluation of efficiency
+* optimizations and other Ux evaluations

 During the several iterative studies, we will try several technologies from the more basic ones to the more powerful ones.
 We will begin with VR because it is easier to create a